rsy56640/read_and_analyse_levelDB/doc/SA.md

 ![](assets/SA_SSTable_dataindex_10_09.jpg)

 This figure is a schematic diagram of the internal structure of data index.
-Again, Data Block KV records in the Key arrange the, Each record data index is established on the index information of a Data Block, Each index information includes three contents, Block shown in the figure, the index of index i: the first field red part of the record is greater than or equal to the maximum key data key block i value, The second field points out that the data block I in .sst the starting position in the file, The third field points to Data Block i size (sometimes a data compression).
+Again, Data Block k-v records in the Key arrange the, Each record data index is established on the index information of a Data Block, Each index information includes three contents, Block shown in the figure, the index of index i: the first field red part of the record is greater than or equal to the maximum key data key block i value, The second field points out that the data block I in .sst the starting position in the file, The third field points to Data Block i size (sometimes a data compression).

 #### Block data structure

 ![](../architecture/SSTable/assets/Block_structure_10_02.png)

-As can be seen from the graph, its interior is divided into two parts, the front is a KV record, the order is based on the Key value from small to large, in the Block tail is some "restart" (Restart Point), is actually some pointer, points out that the Block contents in some recording position.
+As can be seen from the graph, its interior is divided into two parts, the front is a k-v record, the order is based on the Key value from small to large, in the Block tail is some "restart" (Restart Point), is actually some pointer, points out that the Block contents in some recording position.

 "The restart point "is stem what of?
-We have repeatedly stressed, The Block content in the KV record is ordered according to the size of Key, In this way, Two records of adjacent may Key some overlap, For example, key I="the Car", Key i+1="the color",Then there is overlap"the c", In order to reduce the storage capacity of Key, Key i+1 can only store and a different Key part"olor", The common part can be obtained from Key I. Recording of Key content in Block part is so storage, the main purpose is to reduce the storage overhead.
+We have repeatedly stressed, The Block content in the k-v record is ordered according to the size of Key, In this way, Two records of adjacent may Key some overlap, For example, key I="the Car", Key i+1="the color",Then there is overlap"the c", In order to reduce the storage capacity of Key, Key i+1 can only store and a different Key part"olor", The common part can be obtained from Key I. Recording of Key content in Block part is so storage, the main purpose is to reduce the storage overhead.
 "The restart point "the meaning is: at the beginning of this record, no longer take only record the various Key components, but re recording all values of Key, assuming Key i+1 is a restart, then Key will complete storage" the color ", rather than a simple" olor "mode.
 Block tail is pointed out which records are the restart point.

 #### Record format